AbigailShockey/genomeClusterReport/README.md

 ### Genome Cluster Report

-These scripts generate a genome clustering report using R Markdown
+These scripts generate a genome clustering report using R Markdown.
+The report includes a SNP heatmap and a midpont-rooted phylogeny labelled with bootstrap values.

 ### Rendering the Report

-The required inputs for rendering the report are the genus and species of your isolates, the number of isolates in your analysis, a tab-delimited SNP matrix and a newick tree file.
+The required inputs for rendering the report are the genus and species of your isolates, the number of isolates in your sample, a tab-delimited SNP matrix and a newick tree file.
 The report can be rendered using the generateReport.sh wrapper script or manually rendered in RStudio.

 Usage: